arda-guler/TurnaCore/README.md

 *A TurnaCore machine multiplying 13 and 27.*

 TurnaCore is an imaginary 16-bit CPU with a custom architecture, created mainly for creating low-level programming challenges.
-[Read more about the architecture here](https://github.com/arda-guler/TurnaCore/blob/master/docs/CPU_architecture.txt) or below.
+[Read more about the architecture here](https://github.com/arda-guler/TurnaCore/blob/master/docs/CPU_architecture.txt).

 The AO language is a custom assembly language to write programs for TurnaCore machines.
-[Read more about it here](https://github.com/arda-guler/TurnaCore/blob/master/docs/AO_language.txt) or below.
+[Read more about it here](https://github.com/arda-guler/TurnaCore/blob/master/docs/AO_language.txt).

+Don't forget to read the docs!

 ## Use